zowe/docs-site/docs/user-guide/configure-certificates.md

 Servers need a certificate to identify themselves to clients.
 Every time you go to an HTTPS website for example, your browser checks the server certificate and its CA chain to verify that the server you reached is authentic.

 ### Client certificate
-Clients do not always need certificates when communicating with servers, but sometimes client certificates can be used, where the server verifies authenticity of the client similar to how the client does for the server.
+Clients do not always need certificates when communicating with servers, but sometimes client certificates can be used wherein the server verifies authenticity of the client similar to how the client verifies authenticity for the server.
 When client certificates are unique to a client, this can be used as a form of authentication to provide convenient yet secure login.

 ### Self-signed certificates
 Self-signed certificates are certificates where the CA certificate that verifies the authenticity of the certificate is itself.
 This means there is no chain of trust to guarantee that the host with this certificate is the one you wanted to communicate with.
 Note that these certificates are not secure against other hosts masquerading as the one you wanted to access, so verifying certificates against the truststore is recommended for production environments.

 ## Certificate verification
-When you configure Zowe, you must decide whether or not Zowe will perform verification of certificates against its truststore.
+When you configure Zowe, it is necessary to decide whether or not Zowe will perform verification of certificates against its truststore.
 In the Zowe configuration YAML, the property `zowe.verifyCertificates` controls the verification behavior.
 It can be `DISABLED`, `NONSTRICT`, or `STRICT`.

 You can set this property either before or after certificate setup, but **it is recommended to set `zowe.verifyCertificates` before certificate setup** because it affects the automation that Zowe can perform during certificate setup.